Aankhon Ki Gustaakhiyan: Release

 The film was announced on 30 April 2025 with a motion poster confirming its 11 July release date.
-Its teaser (5 June) was praised for "visually poetic romance," while the full trailer (1 July) highlighted the lead pair's chemistry.
 The film premiered at a special industry screening attended by Sanjay Kapoor and other celebrities.
-It released alongside Maalik and Superman on 11 July.

 Reception

 Box office

-The film earned only 32 lakh on its opening day, outperformed by its competitor Maalik, but which also put a poor performance with 3 crore.
+The film concluded its run with a worldwide gross estimated to be ₹2.35 crore.

 Critical response

 The film received mostly negative reviews.

 Rishabh Suri of Hindustan Times rated it 2/5 and called it a half-baked love story that fails to sustain its promising premise, and while praising it for its pleasant music and scenic locations, he criticized the movie for its lack of depth, emotional resonance, and dramatic tension, with Vikrant Massey's portrayal of a visually-challenged singer being described as decent but underwhelming.
 Anurag Singh Bohra of India Today rated it 2.5/5 and criticized the film's clichéd storytelling, predictable plot, and lack of emotional depth.
 Shilajit Mitra of The Hindu criticized its over-reliance on sight-related metaphors, melodramatic second half, and stretched narrative while he also noted that the film's modest charm was weighed down by clichéd writing, heavy-handed symbolism, and lack of emotional subtlety, making it fall short of its potential.